Scholarly Working Groups Submission Guidelines

 Open Now: Call for Proposals

 The Harvard Global Health Institute (HGHI) is now accepting proposals for new Scholarly Working Groups (SWG).
-The deadline for submission is April 30th, 2025.
+The deadline for submission is May 3rd, 2026 at midnight ET.

-HGHI will provide funding of up to $20,000 through a competitive process to a limited number of working groups each award cycle.
+HGHI will provide funding of up to $20,000 through a competitive process to a limited number of working groups for each award cycle.
 Each working group is expected to have an activity calendar that does not exceed 12 months.
-HGHI will provide overall project management support, administrative support for meetings or convenings, and hiring research or project assistants.
+HGHI will provide overall project management support, administrative support for meetings or convenings, and assistance in hiring research or project assistance as needed.

 Objectives